 (first_name AND last_name) OR name) AND

-(locality OR region OR company OR school OR location OR postal_code)
+OR region OR country OR postal_code OR birth_date)

 )